Lusito/mockzilla/docs/README.md

 actionLink: /setup
 features:
 - title: Painless
   details: Writing mocks should be simple and fun.
-With mockzilla you can skip writing manual mocks of deeply nested APIS and focus on writing tests.
+With mockzilla you can skip writing manual mocks of deeply nested APIs and focus on writing tests.
 - title: Typesafe
   details: You use TypeScript to have code-completion and type-safety?
 Great! mockzilla uses the types you have to ensure a pleasant experience!
 - title: Good Errors